 “It’s a giveaway in the form of a long term lease to developers and millionaires and billionaires to make more money and put a soccer stadium on this site which will ultimately destroy the Fairgrounds as Nashville knows it,“ said Williams.

 And there’s a legal problem with the new plan, too.
-It violates the charter that has governed Fairground operations for decades and which provides 100 acres to the State Fair operator to put on the event.
+Steve Reiter says it violates the charter that has governed Fairground operations for decades.
+He said the contract provides 100 acres to the State Fair operator to put on the event.

 “It doesn’t say in the charter you have to have a gun show.
 It does say in the charter that you have to have a fair,” he said.